No DJ controller works natively with Ableton — but some come close. APC40 MKII, DDJ-FLX10, Rane One MKII and more reviewed for Ableton DJs in 2026.

 • No clip grid — mixer control only

-Check current pricing Check Price on Amazon
+Check current pricing

 Worth knowing

 What about Ableton Push?
-Push 3 is the deepest native Ableton integration available — standalone operation, built-in stem separation, class-compliant audio interface support added in Live 12.3.
-It’s a serious tool but it’s a production instrument first, not a DJ controller.
+Push 3 is the deepest native Ableton integration available — standalone operation, built-in stem separation, and class-compliant audio interface support added in Live 12.3.
+It’s a serious tool, but it’s a production instrument first, not a DJ controller.
 At $899+ it’s worth considering if you’re equally focused on production and performance, but it won’t give you jog wheels or a crossfader.

-DJ Controllers via MIDI Mapping
+DJ controllers via MIDI mapping

 These controllers are built for rekordbox and Serato DJ Pro.
-Ableton support is via manual MIDI mapping — you assign each physical control to a function in Live yourself using Ableton’s MIDI Map mode.
+Ableton support comes via manual MIDI mapping — you assign each physical control to a function in Live yourself using Ableton’s MIDI Map mode.
 More setup work upfront, but the result is a traditional DJ layout inside Ableton.

-Key things to know before going this route:
+Four things to know before going this route:

-• No official Pioneer, Rane, or Denon controller has native Ableton support as of 2026 — all require manual mapping
+• No official Pioneer, Rane or Denon controller has native Ableton support as of 2026 — all require manual mapping

 • No verified official MIDI mapping files exist for any of these controllers in Ableton — you’ll build your own or find a community version

-• Rekordbox and Serato-specific features (Track Separation, STEMS buttons, Mix Point Link) are unavailable inside Ableton
+• rekordbox and Serato-specific features (Track Separation, STEMS buttons, Mix Point Link) are unavailable inside Ableton

 MIDI Map — Premium Pioneer DDJ-FLX10

 The DDJ-FLX10 is the most capable DJ controller for building a MIDI-mapped Ableton setup.
-Four channels, MAGVEL faders, full performance pad section, and a 24-bit built-in audio interface that works with Core Audio and ASIO.
+Four channels, MAGVEL faders, a full performance pad section, and a 24-bit built-in audio interface that works with Core Audio and ASIO.
 Once mapped, you get a full club-standard DJ layout operating inside Ableton Live.

 The setup investment is real — there’s no official Ableton mapping from Pioneer, so you’re building it yourself in Live’s MIDI Map mode or sourcing a community mapping.
 The upside is a controller that also works as a standalone rekordbox or Serato setup, so you’re not locked into Ableton if your workflow changes.